Let me reintroduce you to "Cobra" issue 1...

 The plan was to design and create a simple, laser printed zine to satisfy the zine-creating bug, but as I began to have production issues with my laser printer, I needed to shift gears and think of alternate ways to produce the book.
 Ultimately, I decided Cobra needed to be entirely screen printed, which afforded me the ability to enlarge the overall size of the book and experiment with different sizes of page spreads.

 As Cobra started coming together, the original zine concept quickly became something more, something elevated.
 In the end, Cobra became a piece of hand made art with each square inch of paper being hand printed and assembled.
 'Chapbook' is a more appropriate term for what I made, utilizing four different paper stocks and spot varnishing.
 I really enjoy the dual cover that is happening here, as it gives the book more interesting dimensions.
 There is some really fun bits of detail in this book.
-Fans of halftones and a punk aesthetic might dig this book.
+Fans of halftones and punk aesthetics might dig this book.

 I've done so little screen printing the last few years it was nice to buckle down and get a mass amount of printing underway for this book.
 I'm a little rusty, but screen printing is like riding a bike.
 Cobra has definitely opened up more possibilities for other book designs and production ideas.
-In fact, I'm already working on Cobra issue 2 designs (before I even complete issue 1 production) as well as some spin-off ideas for other books.
+In fact, I'm already working on Cobra issue 2 designs (before I even complete issue 1 production) as well as some spin-off ideas.
 I'm hoping to utilize a combination of other printmaking techniques for future editions of Cobra, as long as I can stay interested in the process.

 The title for "Cobra" came about due to my growing dissatisfaction with the original "Magnet" title.
 I had planned to relaunch Magnet since losing all of the design to my original series, but the more I thought about it, the more I found the word incredibly awkward to say.
 Cobra just had a better ring to it and rolls off the tongue nicely.
 'Cobra' also comes from the Bo Diddley song, "Who Do You Love": "I walk 47 miles of barbwire, I wear a cobra snake as a neck tie."
 Hence, the new title.